qinyuanpei/FluentGrpc.Gateway/README.md

 For more details, see：[ExampleGateway](https://github.com/qinyuanpei/FluentGrpc.Gateway/tree/master/example/ExampleGateway).

-* Consume gRPC like JSON API
+## Consume gRPC like JSON API

+To view a API document based on Swagger, enter the address in your browser：`https://localhost:5001//swagger/index.html`.

 For the `SayHelloAsync()` method of the gRPC Client `Greeter.GreeterClient`, the default route generated is: `api/greet.Greeter/SayHello`.